Why Legendary Explorers Loved Yellowstone

 “The wildest geysers in the world, in bright, triumphant bands, are dancing and singing in it amid thousands of boiling springs, beautiful and awful, their basins arrayed in gorgeous colors like gigantic flowers; and hot paint-pots, mud springs, mud volcanoes, mush and broth caldrons whose contents are of every color and consistency, plashing, heaving, roaring, in bewildering abundance.” — JOHN MUIR

 To see what Muir did, one only look to Grand Prismatic Spring, a bizarre geothermal spring that resembles a living rainbow.
-The center of the Spring is near-boiling, and as the water reaches out to the edges and cools, colorful bacteria fill its waters.
-See it for yourself during an evening Geyser Gazers tour.
+The center of the spring is near-boiling, and as the water reaches out to the edges and cools, colorful bacteria fill its waters.

 It’s one of the greatest ecosystems on the planet